trainiac/express-jsonschema/README.md

 // If req.body is invalid a `ValidatorResult` instance is thrown
 // that contains information about why the validation failed.

+// e.g posting {foo: 1} would throw
+//
+// {
+//     instance: 1,
+//     message: 'is not of a type(s) string',
+//     property: 'instance.foo',
+//     schema: { type: 'string' },
+//     stack: 'instance.foo is not of a type(s) string'
+// }
 ```

 ### validateReq(property, schema, options)